thiscitybyte/portfolio/src/content/caseStudiesDesign/verizon.md

   - /caseStudies/design/vzw-indycar1.jpg
   - /caseStudies/design/vzw-indycar2.jpg
 clientFeedback:
-  - blockquote: "Scott’s work elevated our mobile activations to a whole new level.
+  - blockquote: "Vibes’s work elevated our mobile activations to a whole new level.
 From sleek, responsive designs to flawless execution, every detail felt intentional and on-brand.
 The interactive experiences he built didn’t just look great—they drove real engagement across our campaigns.
-He just gets how to make mobile work."
+They just gets how to make mobile work."
     figcaption: Digital Activation Manager
     cite: Verizon
 ---